 We have been ACGME-accredited for a 5-year Interventional Radiology-Integrated Residency (“IR/DR”).
 Residents will start their PGY-1 year in the Department of Surgery at NYPH-Weill Cornell Campus before transitioning into our integrated residency program for their PGY 2 year.
 The first 3 years of training will consist of Diagnostic Radiology core rotations with some IR.
 The PGY-5 year will be focused on IR with SICU and vascular lab rotations as well as rotations with our partner institution, Memorial Sloan-Kettering Cancer Center.
 The last year of residency will be devoted entirely to Interventional Radiology training and include rotations at our outpatient vein treatment center.

-Our application for Interventional Radiology-Integrated Residency (IR/DR) is available through ERAS and we will be participating in the NRMP match for July 1, 2018.
+Our application for Interventional Radiology-Integrated Residency (IR/DR) is available through ERAS and we will be participating in the NRMP match.
 The current "Interventional Residency Application Process" link is also on this page.

 Our three-year ACGME-accredited Nuclear Medicine Residency Program, under the direction of the Nuclear Medicine Residency Program Director, provides specialized training in both diagnostic and therapeutic nuclear medicine.
 For more information and the application process, please click onto "Nuclear Medicine Residency" on the top of this page.